 Capital gains realised on the sale of shares are not exempt up to the amount of expenses previously deducted and economically related to the shares sold (recapture rule).
-Where such expenses resulted in a loss of the company, such losses can be carried forward up to 17 years to offset the taxable part of the capital gain so no taxation should occur.
+Where such expenses resulted in a loss for the company, such losses can be carried forward up to 17 years to offset the taxable part of the capital gain so no taxation should occur.

-It is noted that capital losses on qualifying subsidiaries are tax deductible.
+Capital losses on qualifying subsidiaries are tax deductible.